Matteo Politano: International career

 Politano received his first Italy U19 call-up against the Italy U20 "C" side in December 2011.
 He then played two times during the team's 2012 UEFA European Under-19 Football Championship elite qualification campaign (featuring as a substitute for Elio De Silvestro) and appeared in two friendlies before the elite round of the competition.

 On 5 November 2016, Politano was called up to the senior squad for the first time for the 2018 FIFA World Cup qualification match against Liechtenstein and a friendly match against Germany by manager Gian Piero Ventura.
 He later made his senior international debut for the national team on 28 May 2018, under manager Roberto Mancini, starting for Italy in a 2–1 friendly win over Saudi Arabia.
 On 20 November 2018, he scored his first goal for Italy on his second cap in the 94th minute of a 1–0 friendly match win over the United States, held in Genk.

 Style of play

 Politano is a quick and diminutive left-footed player, with an eye for goal, who is gifted with pace, vision, good technique, and dribbling ability at speed, as well as good close control and first-time passing ability in close spaces.
 A versatile player, he is usually deployed as a winger, and is capable of playing on either flank, as well as in numerous other attacking roles across the front line, including as a second striker.
 He also possesses a good shot from distance, and is a threat from set-pieces.

 Personal life

-On 20 November 2021, it was announced that Politano tested positive for COVID-19, while being asymptomatic, amid its pandemic in Italy; he recovered by 29 November.
+On 20 November 2021, it was announced that Politano tested positive for COVID-19, while being asymptomatic, amid the pandemic in Italy; he recovered by 29 November.

 Married in June 2018 to Silvia Di Vincenzo, he later became engaged to PR Ginevra Sozzi.
 On June 17, 2021, their first daughter, Giselle, was born.